smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

+# Chapter 1 - The Arrival

 The chains had been lighter than expected.
-Not because they were made of lesser iron—Sisyphus could feel the weight in every link - but because after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.
+Not because they were made of lesser iron - Sisyphus could feel the weight in every link - but because after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.

 Almost.